antvis/expr/README.md

 - `name`: Function name (used with @ prefix in expressions)
 - `fn`: Function implementation

-### Error Handling

 All evaluation errors throw an `ExpressionError` type exception with detailed error information.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

 ## License